Athilla/devportal/src/staticFiles/Payment_SAAS_integration.md

 1. The seller site display a form in order to collect required data (card number, expiry date\...)

-2. The client enters its data and clics on \"Pay\" button
+2. The client enters its data and clics on "Pay" button

 3. The seller site makes a post request to the REST API